Ewan-D/beginnersBase11ty/README.md

 * I don't think that postcss is needed if you have postcss-cli. also for consistency can we check postcss --o or -o, both seem to do the same thing.
-  (this seems to be correct so I got rid of postcss leaving just poastcss-cli in the dev dependency's also the flags work with just one -)
+  (this seems to be correct so I got rid of postcss leaving just poastcss-cli in
+* something screwy is going on with the templates... for some reason list styling is not working on the header and footer componants as they are via includes, however they do work if loaded in via another template.
+FIXED see next bullet
+* I want to keep the above to help anyone in a similiar stick.
+Silly error I just needed to add nunjucks as the markdown and html template engine in the .eleventy.config.js. in a nut shell, add this line: markDownTemplateEngine:
+  "njk", the dev dependency's also the flags work with just one -)

 ### & things I don't understand yet aka off beat questions